qwe333qa/EFPD/README.md

 INSTALL AND USAGE

 The package is totally open source and installation-free.
-To use it, you only need to copy the whole folder @EFPD into a directory on your matlab path.
+To use it, you only need to copy all the files to a directory named @EFPD whose parent directory is on the MATLAB path.

 To begin, you need to create an object of the class using the command x=EFPD(para,order);